-The Commission has considered the arrangements that have been proposed against the counterfactual, which is retention of the current arrangements.
+The Commission has considered the proposed arrangements against the counterfactual, which is the retention of the current arrangements.
 This has included consideration of the likely costs, benefits and efficiency impacts of:

-- not making the proposed rule and continuing with the status quo: this would mean that any future changes to the B2B arrangements would be subject to the rule change process; - making the proposed rule as requested by the rule proponent with little or no adjustment: this would remove the entire process for making B2B procedures from the rules and from industry control; and - making a more preferred rule: this would involve amending the rules to provide for greater flexibility and clarity in accountability, while retaining some regulatory certainty in the arrangements for industry.
+- not making the proposed rule and continuing with the status quo: meaning that any future changes to the B2B arrangements, including committee composition, would be subject to the rule change process; - making the proposed rule as requested by the rule proponent with little or no adjustment: removing the process for making B2B procedures from the rules and from industry control; and - making a more preferred rule: amending the rules to provide, for example, for greater flexibility and clarity in accountability, while retaining some regulatory certainty in the arrangements for industry.

 In assessing the rule change request against the NEO, the Commission has considered the factors set out below.
-It is noted that the conclusions drawn on the first, while not determinative, may significantly influence the conclusions on the remaining factors.
+The conclusions drawn on the first factor influence the conclusions on the remaining factors.